reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ## Default Logger In Spring Boot

-*** The default logger configuration in Spring Boot is a logback implementation at info level for logging to console. *** Let us see this behaviour in action by creating a Spring Boot application.
+***The default logger configuration in Spring Boot is a logback implementation at info level for logging the output to console.*** Let us see this behaviour in action by creating a Spring Boot application.
 We generate a minimal application named SpringLogger with just the web dependency using starter.spring.io.
 Next we add some log statements to the application class file - SpringLoggerApplication:

 ```java
 @SpringBootApplication